V01dDweller/ffmpeg_stitch/README.md

 # ffmpeg_stitch

 Since the file size limit on my GoPro is 4GB and long videos can exceed 4GB, a single recording is often split into multiple files.
-This script will concatenate these back into a single file.
+This bash script will concatenate these back into a single file.

 ## To-Do